ZeroChaos-/blue_hydra/README.md

 ## Logging

 All data is logged to an sqlite database (unless --no-db) is passed at the command line.
-The database is located in the blue_hydra directory, unless /opt/pwnix/data exists (Pwnie Express sensors) and then it is placed in /opt/pwnix/data/blue_hydra.
+The database `blue_hydra.db` is located in the blue_hydra directory, unless /etc/blue_hydra exists, and then it is placed in /etc/blue_hydra.
+On Pwnie Express sensors, it will be in /opt/pwnix/data.

 An example for a script wrapping blue_hydra and creating a csv output after run is available here: https://github.com/pwnieexpress/pwn_pad_sources/blob/develop/scripts/blue_hydra.sh